MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_LAB_MANUAL.md

 #### Task 3: Run the application and make live modifications.

 1. Build and run the web application without debugging, and display the **Home** page.
-2. Leave the application running and return to Visual Studio 2012.
+2. Leave the application running and return to Visual Studio 2017.
 3. Edit the HTML markup for the Home page and change the text for the **Register Free** button to **Register Now**.
 4. Open the nav.css style sheet in the **styles** folder; this style sheet contains the styles used to render the contents of the **&lt;nav&gt;** element and change the background color to blue.
-5. Save the changes, return to Internet Explorer, refresh the view, and verify that you can see the effects of the changes.
+5. Save the changes, return to Microsoft Edge, refresh the view, and verify that you can see the effects of the changes.

 >**Result:** After completing this exercise, you will be able to describe how the Contoso Conference application is structured as a Visual Studio 2017 project.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.